Varshini-Kulkarni22/Green-Scan/README.md

 - NumPy
 - PyMongo

-## Acknowledgements
-This project is developed by our team Eternal Coders as part of Hackathon.
-Special thanks to the team for their dedication.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.